August 24, 2016

 On the other hand, few open source programs also have these training sessions for an extra cost, but more often than not, you are on your own when choosing to go for an open source tool.
 In such a scenario, it becomes important that you carefully examine the tool support.
 Following is a list of few key items though not limited to, to consider before choosing an open-source:

-Open source license is another lucrative option for many organizations; while commercial licenses guarantee better support open source license if admissible for its no license fee weighs out lack of support in many cases.
-However, while choosing an open source tool, the license agreement associated with the tool needs to be carefully assessed since there are too many open source licenses each with its own caveat.
-For ex.
-GPL ensure open source but any changes done to the software have to be returned to the community and hence it can become an IPR issue for many organizations.
-Generally, before choosing an open source testing tool and making any changes to the base software, it is advisable to carefully examine the use of the tool, whether it will be totally for internal use or needs to be redistributed.
+Open source license is another lucrative option for many organizations; while commercial licenses guarantee better support open source license, if admissible for its no license fee weighs out lack of support in many cases.
+However, while choosing an open-source tool, the license agreement associated with the tool needs to be carefully assessed since there are too many open-source licenses, each with its own caveat.
+For example.
+GPL ensure open source, but any changes done to the software have to be returned to the community, and hence it can become an IPR issue for many organizations.
+Generally, before choosing an open-source testing tool and making any changes to the base software, it is advisable to carefully examine the use of the tool, whether it will be totally for internal use or needs to be redistributed.

 There is a good chance that the organizations are already using a test case management or bug management tool.
-Itís an obvious need that any new automation testing tool should be integrated with their existing test management tool so that the whole testing cycle can be managed alongside other available tools.
+It is an obvious need that any new automation testing tool should be integrated with their existing test management tool so that the whole testing cycle can be managed alongside other available tools.
 This aspect is also worth noting before a new test tool selection is made.
-For ex.
-QTP supports QLM, TestComplete support QAComplete.
+For example, QTP supports QLM, TestComplete support QAComplete.

 Reporting is another critical factor while choosing an automation test tool.
-One important aspect is that whether the tool allows customized reporting, what form the data can be exported/imported from the tool.
-If the organizations already have reporting system itís important to check whether same reporting can be derived from the new testing tool.
-In many tools these options are built in while in others there are ways to make the report more comprehensive.
-If a tool gives comprehensive report on failure then itís the best for the organization.
+One important aspect is whether the tool allows customized reporting and what form the data can be exported/imported from the tool.
+If the organizations already have reporting system, it is important to check whether the same reporting can be derived from the new testing tool.
+In many tools, these options are built-in while in others, there are ways to make the report more comprehensive.
+If a tool gives a comprehensive report on failure, then it is the best for the organization.